laracastro09/Azure-Honeypot-RDP/README.md

 <ul>
   <li>
     <strong>Exposing services comes with real risk</strong><br>
-    Even within hours, the public-facing VM attracted automated brute-force attempts, reinforcing why remote access should always be restricted using NSG rules, account lockout policies, host firewalls, etc.
+    Within hours, the exposed VM began receiving brute-force login attempts.
+This highlights the importance of securing cloud resources using proper NSG rules, host firewalls, and access controls.
   </li>
     <br>
   <li>
     <strong>Centralized log collection is critical</strong><br>
-    Forwarding logs to Log Analytics Workspace was essential for visibility.
-Without it, there's no way to detect or investigate suspicious activity across cloud assets.
+  Forwarding logs to the workspace provided the visibility needed to detect and investigate suspicious activity across cloud resources.
   </li>
     <br>
   <li>
     <strong>Context improves detection</strong><br>
-    Adding geolocation data to attacker IPs made it easier to identify patterns and prioritize potential threats—an approach used in real-world SOC environments to speed up triage.
+  Adding geolocation to attacker IPs helped reveal patterns and prioritize threats, a common practice in SOC environments to support faster triage and response.
   </li>
     <br>
   <li>
     <strong>Visualizations enhance situational awareness</strong><br>
-    The attack map helped translate raw logs into a clear visual of global attack sources, similar to how dashboards help SOC teams quickly spot anomalies.
+    The attack map helped translate raw logs into a clear visual of global attack sources, similar to how SOC dashboards help analysts quickly identify anomalies.
   </li>
 </ul>
 <br>
-<p>This lab provided hands-on exposure to how threat actors exploit publicly exposed services, highlighting the importance of minimizing attack surfaces and monitoring for brute-force activity.
-It also gave insight on how analysts detect and monitor threats using SIEM tools like Microsoft Sentinel.</p>
+<p>This lab provided a practical foundation for understanding adversary behavior in cloud environments and reinforced the value of leveraging SIEM platforms such as Microsoft Sentinel for effective threat detection, monitoring, and incident response.</p>